Stormwater Management Program

 2. Use training materials that are available from EPA, the department or other organizations, include employee training to prevent and reduce stormwater pollution from the MS4 operator activities.

 A Notice of Intent (NOI) for the City of Daytona Beach to obtain coverage under the MS4 General Permit was filed with the FDEP and summarizes the best management practices (BMPs) and activities that were selected to meet the five minimum measures.
-A copy of the NOI is provided below in the Notice of Renewed Permit Coverage Cycle III.
 Activities undertaken to address each minimum control measure are further detailed in the corresponding webpages.
 If you have questions or comments about the city's SWMP, please email the Utilities Department.